Starbucks Corporation: A Cash Cow With Significant Growth Potential

 Based on statistics from Yahoo Finance, on April 22, 2020, after market close, 17.9 million of SBUX shares were short, which represents 1.52% of the float, and 1.53% of outstanding shares of the company.
 The short data is not dramatic.
 Short sellers perpetually provide the same several reasons behind their short position in SBUX shares.
 These reasons and our arguments against them appear below.

 o SBUX Has Overreached With The Number Of Cafes In The United States.
-As of December 29, 2019 there were 4,471 company operated SBUX stores and 537 licensed SBUX stores in the Americas, with a substantial magnitude of stores located domestically.
+As of December 29, 2019, there were 4,471 company-operated SBUX stores and 537 licensed SBUX stores in the Americas, with a substantial magnitude of stores located domestically.
 SBUX typically opens new cafes in high traffic, high visibility areas including downtown and suburban retail centers, office buildings, university campuses, rural and off highway locations, trains and bus stations, as well as airports.
-SBUX stores appear to be concentrated in high traffic urban areas because of the company’s strategy to secure as much market share as possible even at the cost of cannibalization of sales.
-Outside of these urban areas, SBUX stores particularly in the south and center of the U.S. are sparsely located.
+SBUX stores appear to be concentrated in high traffic urban areas because of the company's strategy to secure as much market share as possible even at the cost of cannibalization of sales.
+Outside of these urban areas, SBUX stores, particularly in the south and center of the U.S., are sparsely located.
 Therefore, although, it might appear to big city dwellers that there is a SBUX at every street corner, this is not the case for the entire country.

 o Licensed Stores Are Not Reflective Of The SBUX Coffee Culture.
 The licensed stores are heavily controlled by SBUX.
-And the company requires that licensed stores for the most part be operated much like company operated stores.
+And the company requires that licensed stores, for the most part, be operated much like company-operated stores.
 Although there appear instances of mismanagement of licensed stores, these are deviations, not the norm.
 We believe SBUX has enough control over licensed stores to implement changes to turnaround such stores or cancel their licenses.

 o SBUX Menu Items Are Over Priced.
-SBUX is not only about the coffee, as cheaper almost as good coffee is available at MCD’s McCafe and Dunkin Brands Group (NYSE:DNKN) among others.
-SBUX, is equally about personalized customer service, being part of the company’s coffee culture imported from Milan, and showing solidarity on social issues the company espouses.
+SBUX is not only about the coffee, as cheaper almost as good coffee is available at MCD's McCafe and Dunkin' Brands Group (NYSE:DNKN) among others.
+SBUX, is equally about personalized customer service, being part of the company's coffee culture imported from Milan, and showing solidarity on social issues the company espouses.
 In addition, although SBUX has raised prices on menu items over the years, the company does not indiscriminately increase prices on all menu items.
-Instead SBUX practices value based pricing and does not raise prices on menu selections that already have high margins associated with them.
+Instead, SBUX practices value-based pricing and does not raise prices on menu selections that already have high margins associated with them.

-o MCD’s McCafe Stealing Afternoon Sales Share From SBUX.
-Although customer demand for the SBUX’s Frappuccino platform started declining a few years ago, leading to softer afternoon sales, the situation has now stabilized as the company has introduced the Cold Brew and Nitro Cold brew platforms, coffees associated with which are experiencing brisk sales leading to 5% and 6% growth in same store sales in FY2019 and 1Q2020, with 2% and 3% attributed to growth in transactions.
+o MCD's McCafe Stealing Afternoon Sales Share From SBUX.
+Although customer demand for the SBUX's Frappuccino platform started declining a few years ago, leading to softer afternoon sales, the situation has now stabilized as the company has introduced the Cold Brew and Nitro Cold brew platforms, coffees associated with which are experiencing brisk sales leading to 5% and 6% growth in same-store sales in FY2019 and 1Q2020, with 2% and 3% attributed to growth in transactions.
 Based on the financial results it appears that SBUX has turned around sales associated with the afternoon day part.

 Long Thesis